-Gibbs was previously a program analyst in the Institute’s Office of Program Planning, Analysis, and Evaluation.
-Before joining NIGMS, he was a cancer prevention fellow at the National Cancer Institute and an American Association for the Advancement of Science (AAAS) Science and Technology Policy Fellow at the National Science Foundation.
-Gibbs earned a B.S. in biochemistry and molecular biology from the University of Maryland, Baltimore County, a Master of Public Health from Johns Hopkins University and a Ph.D. in immunology from Stanford University.
+Gibbs previously directed the NIGMS Postdoctoral Research Associate Training (PRAT) program and before that he was a program analyst in the Institute’s former Office of Program Planning, Analysis, and Evaluation.
+Prior to joining NIGMS, he completed postdoctoral training as cancer prevention fellow at the National Cancer Institute, and was an American Association for the Advancement of Science (AAAS) Science and Technology Policy Fellow at the National Science Foundation.
+Gibbs earned a B.S. in biochemistry and molecular biology from the University of Maryland, Baltimore County, an M.P.H. from Johns Hopkins University, and a Ph.D. in immunology from the Stanford University School of Medicine.

 This page last reviewed on

 2/3/2021 5:39 PM